1) FIND THE BEST LOCATION

 - Try composing images with foreground elements and multiple bursts in a horizontal frame.
 Long, narrow bursts look great in with a vertical frame.

 - Make the most of the first few explosions.
-Fireworks leave behind smoke and by time the display is half way through, the smoke will be visible and will probably show your photos.
+Fireworks leave behind smoke and by time the display is half way through, the smoke will be visible and will probably show in your photos.

 6) A BRIGHT IDEA